bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Video 14

 ![Lateral views of germ band cauterization in *eve* embryos.
-Non-cauterized *eve* embryo showing the formation of ectopic folds (top, same embryo from @fig:vid-lateral-eve) and a cauterized *eve* embryo where no ectopic folds appear at the head--trunk interface (bottom).
+Non-cauterized *eve* embryo showing the formation of ectopic folds (top, same embryo from !@fig:vid-lateral-eve) and a cauterized *eve* embryo where no ectopic folds appear at the head--trunk interface (bottom).
 The germ band extension is mechanically blocked by cauterizing the tissue to the vitelline envelope.
 Mitotic domains form normally but no folding of the surface occurs.
 Frame rate = 10fps.
 Scale bar = 50µm.
 ](figures/Vid14.jpg){#fig:vid-cautlat-eve tag="Supplementary Video 14" width=50%}

 <!--TODO: Replace eve embryo so that it is not the same used in a previous video?-->